Proposed Southland Water and Land Plan

 - Summary of appeals

-- Proposed Southland Water and Land Plan - Part A - Appeals Version (1 June 2018)
+- Proposed Southland Water and Land Plan - Part A - Decisions version (with shaded Environment Court Appeals) 4 April 2018

 The shading within the appeals version of the plan indicates the provisions which are directly under appeal to the Environment Court.
 However, please note that additional provisions may be captured as a result of any consequential amendments arising from the outcome of an appeal.